Notre-Dame fire: Environmental damage

 Airparif, an air quality monitoring organization, said winds rapidly dispersed the smoke, carrying it away aloft along the Seine corridor.
-It did not find elevated levels of particulate air pollution at monitoring stations nearby.
+The organization did not find elevated levels of particulate air pollution at monitoring stations nearby.
 The Paris police stated that there was no danger from breathing the air around the fire.

-The burned-down roof had been covered with over 400 metric tons of lead.
+The burned-down roof had been covered with over 400 metric tonnes of lead.
 Settling dust substantially raised surface lead levels in some places nearby, notably the cordoned-off area and places left open during the fire.
 Wet cleaning for surfaces and blood tests for children and pregnant women were recommended in the immediate area.
 People working on the cathedral after the fire did not initially take the required lead precautions; materials leaving the site were decontaminated, but some clothing was not, and some precautions were not correctly followed; as a result, the worksite failed some inspections and was temporarily shut down.
 There was also more widespread contamination; testing, cleanup, and public health advisories were delayed for months, and the neighbourhood was not decontaminated for four months, prompting widespread criticism.

 Average lead levels in Paris streets are normally five times the indoor legal limit (1000 μg/m2) owing to historic uses of lead, principally from runoff from intact roofs.
 The Health Ministry rules that children should not be exposed to more than 70 micrograms/m^{2} indoors.
-There is no legal limit for outdoor lead levels, which are often very heterogeneous; the Agence régionale de santé (ARS) d'Ile-de-France is not certain if some of the elevated levels being measured are connected to the fire.
+There is no legal limit for outdoor lead levels, which are often very heterogeneous; the Regional Health Agency of Ile-de-France was not certain if some of the elevated levels being measured were connected to the fire.
 This lack of clarity and threshold-linked mandatory measures may have delayed action.
-In mid-July, regional health officials raised their outdoor guideline from 1000 micrograms/m^{2} to 5000.
+In mid-July, regional health officials raised their outdoor guideline from 1,000 micrograms/m^{2} to 5,000.
 Rain can redistribute the lead dust.
 Samples of honey collected in July 2019 revealed higher lead concentrations downwind from Notre-Dame and lead isotopes tagged the lead as originating from the fire and not other potential sources of pollutants.